bondy-io/bondy/doc/guides/architecture/db_view_shard_runtime.md

 penciller and LSM levels; the journal taking object specs only, never read](img/db-leveled.svg)

-**Journal compaction does not run.** Leveled accepts `compact_journal` only when `head_only` is `false`; its head_only counterpart is `trim`, which drops journal entries below the persisted sequence number.
-Bondy calls neither, and leveled schedules neither on its own, so `db.leveled.singlefile_compaction_percentage`, `db.leveled.maxrunlength_compaction_percentage`, `db.leveled.max_run_length`, `db.leveled.journal_compaction_score_one_in` and `db.leveled.waste_retention_period` have no effect as things stand, and rolled journal files accumulate. `db.leveled.max_merge_below` is unaffected — it bounds a *ledger* merge, not a journal one — as are the compression, snapshot and statistics options. `db.leveled.compression_point` keeps only its `on_receipt` meaning; `on_compact` would defer compression to a pass that never happens.
+**Journal compaction does not run; a trim reclaims instead.** Leveled accepts `compact_journal` only when `head_only` is `false`.
+Its head_only counterpart is `trim`, which drops journal files older than the one holding the penciller's persisted sequence number — precisely the history a clean restart would no longer replay, so it cannot cost durability.
+Leveled never schedules either on its own, so `db.journal_trim_interval` (hourly by default) drives the trim from Bondy's side; without it the journal grows with cumulative writes while the ledger holds only the live set.
+Reclaimed disk returns a few seconds after each pass, because leveled defers the unlink until no snapshot can still be reading the file.

+Opening a store leaves waste of its own: the inker renames journal files absent from its manifest, and the penciller renames SSTs it did not use to rebuild the ledger, both to `.bak` — files leveled describes as removable waste and leaves for an operator to collect.
+Bondy collects them itself, on each Bookie start, which is the moment they appear.

+Because compaction is the pass that never runs, `db.leveled.singlefile_compaction_percentage`, `db.leveled.maxrunlength_compaction_percentage`, `db.leveled.max_run_length`, `db.leveled.journal_compaction_score_one_in`
+and `db.leveled.waste_retention_period` have no effect.
+`db.leveled.max_merge_below` is unaffected — it bounds a *ledger* merge, not a journal one — as are the compression, snapshot and statistics options.
+`db.leveled.compression_point` keeps only its `on_receipt` meaning;
+`on_compact` would defer compression to a pass that never happens.

 ![Leveled compaction, compression and snapshots: the journal scoring block that head_only mode leaves inert, alongside the ledger-merge, compression